Integrity and

 from doing any negative action that you recognize easily that you're doing and

 that you can cease easily from doing.
+Cease from doing all of the negative

 actions that you recognize easily that you're doing and that you can cease